GAURAV834KUMAR/Virat/README.md

 # Virat
-An e-commerce app/Grocery app to buy online household things in few hour's.
+An e-commerce app/Grocery app to buy online household things in few hours.